ZachMckennedyFWig/DSPS_ZMckennedy/HW9/README.md

 # Homework 9

+NOTE: I did up to the random search before the due date, but it didn't finish running before the submission time.
+I am still going to post the completed notebook as a seperate file once it does finish for future reference though.

 ## What was this homework about?
 This homework was using a dataset from kaggle, specifically the higgs boson search, where we had to classify the signal using both random forests and gradient boosted classification.